-A favorite report for Invalids of the British Army.
+A favorite resort for Invalids of the British Army.

-THE LONDON PRINTING AND FURLISHING COMPANY LIMITED .
+THE LONDON PRINTING AND PUBLISHING COMPANY LIMITED

 which were some excellent roads, broad, safe, and free from any abrupt acclivities.
-The bridge represented in the accompanying engraving, connects the most important of these, which encircles the hill on which the station is built; another, that stretches to a very considerable distance, is of sufficient breadth and gradient for st angers to ride along with rapidity and safety.
+The bridge represented in the accompanying engraving, connects the most important of these, which encircles the hill on which the station is built; another, that stretches to a very considerable distance, is of sufficient breadth and gradient for strangers to ride along with rapidity and safety.
 Bungalows, or dâk-houses, were also erected at convenient distances, varying from eight to ten miles, for the accommodation of travellers proceeding to the inner ranges of the Himalaya.